 I defy any other Torture Porn or even abduction and imprisonment film to mention, let alone hold discussion about, feudalism and mediaeval land ownership, Rousseau’s idea of innocence, or debate on the writings of Malthus, William Blake, Charles Dickens, Thomas Hobbes and works like Jane Eyre (1847), Animal Farm (1945) – even mention of the watered down film version Animal Farm (1954) – and Lord of the Flies (1954).
 It is the interesting idea of a torture film that afterwards leaves you feeling more enlightened in the letters than before you sat down to watch.

 The ending reached is almost the antithesis of where a horror film traditionally goes.
 [PLOT SPOILERS] For all Ruth Platt’s admiration of Robert Hands and using him as an opportunity to speechify, he is regarded as a dangerous maniac and killed off.
-The coda of the film has Evan Bendell and Michaela Prchalova finding his flat filled with first editions and collapsing onto the bed in one another’s arms.
-The end shows that change is possible (albeit after it having been tortured into a pupil) and finds a mid-ground between uncontrolled youth and an insanely authoritarian educational system in love and the pleasure of discovering the arts.
+The coda of the film has Evan Bendell and Michaela Prchalova going and finding Hands’ flat filled with first editions and collapsing onto the bed in one another’s arms.
+The end seems to show that change is possible (albeit after it having been tortured into a pupil) and finds a mid-ground between uncontrolled youth and an insanely authoritarian educational system in love and the pleasure of discovering the arts.